-- For this example, we need data from the school students with their name and marks in a particular subject.
-Now, as we can see the below image we have the data of the students as required.
+- For this example, we need data from the school students with their names and marks in a particular subject.
+Now, as we can see in the below image, we have the data of the students as required.

-- Here also we need a lookup vector, the value which defines marks in grades.
-We can see the image, at the right side of the image we have decided the criteria for every grade, we will have to make it in ascending order because as you all know, Look up every time assumes that the data is in ascending order.
-Now as you can see we have entered our formula in D2 Column, =lookup(C2, F2: G6).
-Here C2 is lookup value and F2: G6 is the lookup table/lookup vector.
+- Here also, we need a lookup vector, the value which defines marks in grades.
+We can see the image; at the right side of the image, we have decided the criteria for every grade; we will have to make it in ascending order because, as you all know, Look up every time assumes that the data is in ascending order.
+Now, as you can see, we have entered our formula in D2 Column, =lookup(C2, F2: G6).
+Here C2 is the lookup value, and F2: G6 is the lookup table/lookup vector.

-- Similar to the above table here we have gathered the data of a company with Name, their salary and with their designations.
-From the below image we can see that we have given the name “B” to our lookup table.
+- Like the above table, here we have gathered the data of a company with Name, their salary, and their designations.
+From the below image, we can see that we have given the name “B” to our lookup table.